awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-selection.md

 ------
 #### [ Amazon Linux and Amazon Linux 2 ]

-On Amazon Linux and Amazon Linux 2, the Systems Manager patch baseline service uses pre\-configured repositories on the instance\.
-There are usually two pre\-configured repositories \(repos\) on an instance:
+On Amazon Linux and Amazon Linux 2, the Systems Manager patch baseline service uses preconfigured repositories on the instance\.
+There are usually two preconfigured repositories \(repos\) on an instance:
 + **Repo ID**: amzn\-main/latest

   **Repo name**: amzn\-main\-Base